 This video by Professor Stanislas Dehaene gives a great introduction into how the brain learns to read.
 It gives great visuals of the brain and the areas activated while reading.
 Watch the first 15 minutes.
 It’s worth it!

 The Science of Reading focuses on ensuring ALL students can read.
 Many practices miss the mark for many students.
-While they work for some, they don’t work for all.
+Guided reading works for some kids.
+If you were a balanced literacy educator, you’ve seen the proof in your classroom.
+But, while some practices work for some, they don’t work for all.
 We know that most reading difficulties can be prevented with explicit, targeted intervention work.
 Students of color, multi-language learners, and those from poverty fall behind and stay behind their white, middle class peers.
 According to the 2019 NAEP, only 35% of U.S. 4th graders scored “proficient”.
 This clearly demonstrates the need for a change in our habits.
 This is why this is such a focus in education.

 What the Science of Reading is Not